FrustratedGameDev/Papers/FinalReport/finalReport.md

 [9]: International Game Developers Association.
 Quality of Life in the Game Industry: Challenges and Best Practices.
 Published online April 20, 2004.

-[10]: Beck, Kent, Mike Beedle, Arie van Bennekum, Alistair Cockburn, Ward Cunningham, Martin Fowler, James Grenning et al. "The agile manifesto."
-(2001): 2009.
+[10]: Beck, K., Beedle, M., van Bennekum, A., Cockburn, A., Cunningham, W., Fowler, M., ... & Thomas, D. (2001).
+The agile manifesto.

+[11]: Parnin, C. (2013, September).
+Programmer, interrupted.
+In Visual Languages and Human-Centric Computing (VL/HCC), 2013 IEEE Symposium on (pp. 171-172).
+IEEE.

+[12]: Vasilescu, B., Capiluppi, A., & Serebrenik, A. (2012, December).
+Gender, representation and online participation: A quantitative study of StackOverflow.
+In Social Informatics (SocialInformatics), 2012 International Conference on (pp. 332-338).
+IEEE.

+[13]: Parnin, C. (2010).
+A cognitive neuroscience perspective on memory for programming tasks.
+Programming Interest Group, 27.